• Recipes

 • Reheat gently and don't boil as the milk may separate.

-• This recipe makes a nice thick potato soup but of course if you prefer a thinner soup, just add more plant milk and stir through to thin to the desired consistency.
+• This recipe makes a nice thick potato soup but of course if you prefer a thinner soup, just add more milk and stir through to thin to the desired consistency.

 Nutrition